seph2011/hm08-qa-us/README.md

 'it should show the car search modal'- Will fill in the address, then select the "supportive" ride type, add the message (note that the message must be filled in to move on), then click the "Enter the number and order" button, which should open the car search modal.
 It will test that the modal is shown.

-'it should show waiting for driver info'- Will fill in the address, then select the "supportive" ride type, add the message (note that the message must be filled in to move on), then click the "Enter the number and order" button, which should open the car search modal, then will check that the driver info appears by checking that "The driver will arrive in..." is displayed after 50 seconds.
+'it should show waiting for driver info'- Will fill in the address, fill in the phone number and confirm it, then select the "supportive" ride type, add the message (note that the message must be filled in to move on), then click the "Enter the number and order" button, which should open the car search modal, then will check that the driver info appears by checking that "The driver will arrive in..." is displayed after 50 seconds.
 Note that when the modal first opens, there will be a timer while it searches for a driver, then the dirver info will appear.